aliarman89067/Gpt_openAi/README.md

 # Gpt_openAi
-I created this modern website using react and host with neilify
+I created this modern website using react and host with neilify to vist this website goto https://gpt3wegpage.netlify.app/